Final Fantasy X-2: Story

 Two years after Sin's defeat, Yuna, Rikku, and Paine recover Yuna's stolen Garment Grid from the Leblanc Syndicate in the first of several encounters in which they vie for spheres.
 The game is punctuated by a narration of Yuna addressing Tidus, as though she is recounting the events of the game to him as they occur.
 Meanwhile, the Gullwings discover a sphere containing images of an ancient machina weapon called "Vegnagun" that was secretly buried beneath Bevelle.
 The weapon has enough power to threaten all of Spira.
 The Gullwings join forces with the Leblanc Syndicate to investigate the underground areas of the city in an attempt to destroy the machine before it can be used by either side in the upcoming conflict.
-However, discovering a large tunnel recently dug into the floor of the weapon's chamber, they realize that Vegnagun has apparently moved to the Farplane, located deep below ground.
+Discovering a large tunnel recently dug into the floor of the weapon's chamber, they realize that Vegnagun has apparently moved to the Farplane, located deep below ground.

 Disagreements between Spira's factions are exacerbated by the disappearance of their leaders, Baralai, Nooj, and Gippal.
 In the underground areas of Bevelle, the Gullwings discover the missing faction leaders discussing Vegnagun and learn that the machine's artificial intelligence allows it to detect hostility and respond by fleeing.
 Paine had once been comrades with all three men during an operation in the "Den of Woe".
 Two years earlier, their squad explored the cave but a vengeful spirit drove them to kill one another.
 The four were the only survivors.
 The spirit—Shuyin, a soldier from the Machina War that led to the creation of Vegnagun—possessed Nooj and later forced him to shoot his comrades.
 Under Bevelle, Shuyin possesses Baralai and follows Vegnagun to the Farplane.
 Nooj and Gippal pursue, asking Yuna to keep things under control on the surface.